newville/wxmplot/doc/comparisons.rst

 (https://plotly.com/python/) that is very good and renders interactive plots into a web browser.
 This is very useful for web-based applications and gives good looking and interactive plots into a local or remote web browser.
 Getting information back from the web-browser to an application or script is somewhat challenging.
 While Plotly claims to work well with a Jupyter notebook, there are persistent difficulties with getting latex to work, and little attention from Plotly developers.
-To be clear, I use plotly for multiple web applications, and find it quite reliable and high-quality for that use.

 Many of the Plotly examples make assumptions about using Pandas dataframes, which is a fine default, but makes working with lists and arrays a bit more